 Jadon Sancho’s emergence as a forward of potentially the highest calibre has essentially vindicated the significant and unorthodox gamble he took with his career when, at 17, he left Manchester City and Pep Guardiola to join Borussia Dortmund in the Bundesliga.
-In the two years since, he has become a regular England international and is consistently excelling in Dortmund’s pursuit of the German title and in the Champions League.
-Not surprisingly, he remains the subject of speculation surrounding a potential £100m transfer fee to bring him back to the Premier League.
+In the years since, he has become a regular England international and is consistently excelling in Dortmund’s pursuit of the German title and in the Champions League.